-1. St Mary's College will involve parents, the student and the work experience employer in discussions regarding risk management prior to a student at risk of anaphylaxis attending work experience.
+1. St Mary's College will involve parents/guardians/carers, the student and the work experience employer in discussions regarding risk management prior to a student at risk of anaphylaxis attending work experience or workplace learning.
 The employer and relevant staff must be shown the ASCIA Action Plan for Anaphylaxis and how to use the adrenaline autoinjector in case the work experience student shows signs of an allergic reaction whilst at work experience.
 It may be helpful for the teacher and the student to do a site visit before the student begins placement.